 Similar to TLS_CACERTFILE but instead of a file, it is a directory containing individual Certificate Authority certificates, e.g., /etc/ssl/certs.
-The directory specified by TLS CACERTFILE.
+The directory specified by TLS_CACERTDIR is checked after TLS_CACERTFILE.

 This option is only supported by the OpenLDAP libraries.